Korean Wedding Traditions

 - Remedies for cosmic incompatibility prescribed (red underwear features frequently)

 Even skeptics find themselves swayed.
-One software engineer couple visited a fortune-teller “for fun” and received such specific relationship insights they now schedule annual sessions.
-Another couple ignored unfavorable predictions and divorced within two years, giving their families lifetime “I told you so” ammunition.
+Software engineer couples who visit fortune-tellers “for fun” sometimes receive such specific relationship insights they schedule annual sessions.
+Other couples who ignore unfavorable predictions and later divorce give their families lifetime “I told you so” ammunition.

 The Feast That Proves Love Through Abundance (And Banchan)